vbauer/houdini/README.md

 *Project was named in honor of Harry Houdini (born Erik Weisz, later Ehrich Weiss or Harry Weiss) who was a Hungarian-American illusionist and stunt performer, noted for his sensational escape acts.*

+See an *Example* section for a quick start.

 ## Main features